 The watch handles short gaps in connectivity the same way the iPhone does:

-• No internet on either device: Entries are stored locally.
-As soon as one device reconnects, the cloud receives the data and the other device pulls it back down.
+- No internet on either device: Entries are stored locally.
+As soon as the iPhone reconnects, the cloud receives the data and updates flow back down.

 Note: cloud sync requires a Plus plan or higher.
 On the free Basic plan, the watch still tracks and stores entries locally; the iPhone pulls them over Bluetooth the next time the two devices are together.

-Use Switch, not Stop and Start.
-Switching keeps the day a clean sequence of adjacent entries with no gaps and no overlaps.
+Stop and restart back to back, or let Siri switch.
+Either way the day stays a clean sequence of adjacent entries with no gaps and no overlaps.

 Don't use the watch for retroactive logging.
 The watch is for now.
 Past entries are easier to fix on the phone or the web, where you can see the day in context.